 Generally, heat propagates in a material through the vibration of atoms.
-These vibrations are are called “phonons”, and as heat propagates though a three-dimensional material, these phonons keep colliding with each other, merging together, or splitting.
+These vibrations are called “phonons”, and as heat propagates through a three-dimensional material, these phonons keep colliding with each other, merging together, or splitting.
 All these processes can limit the conductivity of heat along the way.
-Only under extreme conditions, when temperature goes close to the absolute zero ( -200 0C or lower), it is possible to observe quasi-lossless heat transfer.
+Only under extreme conditions, when the temperature goes close to absolute zero ( -200 °C or lower), it is possible to observe quasi-lossless heat transfer.

 A wave of quantum heat